mozjay0619/pyflow-viz/README.rst

 Multi-output methods
 --------------------

 What if we have a python function with multiple outputs?
 Due to dynamic nature of python, it is impossible to determine the number of outputs before the function is actually ran.
-In such a case, you need to specify the number of outputs by ``n_out`` argument:
+In such a case, you **must** to specify the number of outputs by ``n_out`` argument:

 .. code:: python